anttronics/anttronics.github.io/_projects/scene-master.md

 It was obvious form the start that many creative minds are better than one (or in our case, two) and so AntTronics was born.
 A place for a community to share, explore and eventually develop ideas that can help bring our models to life.

 They say the best tool for a job is the tool you are most familiar with.
-Coming from software development background, [Github](http://github.com){:target="_blank"} seems to be the obvious choice for such a collaborative effort, both because of the available tools such as [discussions][discussions], wikis, issue tracking etc, as well as a place to publish and share the results.
+Coming from software development background, [Github](http://github.com){:target="_blank"} seems to be the obvious choice for such a collaborative effort, both because of the available tools such as [discussions][discussions]{:target="_blank"}, wikis, issue tracking etc, as well as a place to publish and share the results.

-Most of the action will be taking place [there](https://github.com/orgs/anttronics/repositories) and these pages will be mainly used as a directory for the different ideas, as well as a place to showcase the results.
+Most of the action will be taking place [there](https://github.com/orgs/anttronics/repositories){:target="_blank"} and these pages will be mainly used as a directory for the different ideas, as well as a place to showcase the results.

 [scenemaster]: /scene-master
 [servoswitch]: /servo-switch